indexed-xyz/docs/docs/examples/duckdb.md

 Make sure you install DuckDB first by following their guide [here](https://duckdb.org/#quickinstall).
 If you're on macOS, we recommend using [Homebrew](https://docs.brew.sh/Installation), you can install duckdb with the following terminal command: `brew install duckdb`

+Alternatively, you can run duckdb directly from a docker image we've published like so:

+`docker run -v $(pwd):/var/opt/indexed-xyz -it goldsky/indexed.xyz:latest duckdb`

+If you followed the steps in the [Goldsky CLI and Docker](/dataset/goldsky_cli.md) guide to download files, keep in mind your data will live in the `./data` directory.

 ## Download Parquet Files

 You can download the files with the [Goldsky CLI](https://docs.goldsky.com), or by following one of our guides for [AWS CLI](/dataset/awscli.md), or [rclone](/dataset/rclone.md).